-Decorate scissors using your favorite decorative tapes and a little creativity!
+Decorate scissors using your favorite washi tapes and a little creativity!
 This is SO easy; anyone can do it.

 I love back-to-school supplies.
 I’m not a very good organizer by nature, so getting new back-to-school supplies is really fun for me because it gives me a chance to get my act together.

 It’s been that way since I was young!
 Speaking of being young, I’m going to show you how to personalize school supplies, and it’s a great kids’ craft.